US, South Korea set to revise bilateral missile treaty

 Pressure on China?

-From South Korea's perspective, Schuster said, allowing it more powerful weaponry signals to North Korea that Seoul will not necessarily be constrained by the United States and that it has an independent ability to react -- something that North Korea would have to factor into its own calculations.
+Allowing South Korea more powerful weaponry signals to the North that Seoul will not necessarily be constrained by the United States and that it has an independent ability to react, Schuster said.

-The shift in tack could reflect US President Donald Trump's belief that it's time to try something new and his desire for China to do more to rein in North Korea, Schuster said.
+The shift in tack could reflect Trump's belief that it's time to try something new and his desire for China to do more to rein in North Korea, the professor said.

 In the 1990s, US policymakers were keen to constrain the offensive capabilities of countries in northern Asia because it was believed this would dissuade North Korea from increasing its own defensive capabilities, Schuster said.
 However, this approach clearly hasn't worked.

-Allowing South Korea to have longer range missiles could put pressure on China to exert influence over North Korea, Schuster said, because the Chinese will see that as creating a potential threat to them too.
+Allowing South Korea to have longer range missiles could put pressure on China to exert influence over North Korea, Schuster said, because the Chinese will see that as creating a potential threat to them, too.

 North Korea: 'Recognize our nuclear program'

-Meanwhile, new commentary published Friday in the Rodong Sinmun newspaper, the official mouthpiece of North Korea's ruling Workers Party of Korea, called on the United States to recognize North Korea as a nuclear power if it wants future diplomatic efforts to make headway.
+Meanwhile, commentary Friday in the Rodong Sinmun newspaper, the official mouthpiece of North Korea's Workers' Party of Korea, called on the United States to recognize the North as a nuclear power if it wants future diplomatic efforts to make headway.

-"The situation is turning unfavorable for the U.S. day by day.
+"The situation is turning unfavorable for the US day by day.
 There is no proper way out.
-The U.S. should make a switchover in its policy on the basis of recognizing the fundamentally changed DPRK strategic position and geographical influence," it said.
+The US. should make a switchover in its policy on the basis of recognizing the fundamentally changed DPRK strategic position and geographical influence," it said, using an acronym for the Democratic People's Republic of Korea.

-"As the U.S. escalates the confrontation with the DPRK and wastes time to find out a solution, the striking capabilities of the DPRK's strategic forces which put the whole U.S. mainland in their strike range will rapidly increase."
+"As the US escalates the confrontation with the DPRK and wastes time to find out a solution, the striking capabilities of the DPRK's strategic forces which put the whole US mainland in their strike range will rapidly increase."

 A day earlier, Russian President Vladimir Putin warned the United States and others against going down a "dead-end road" on North Korea and called for talks to resolve the issue, saying "putting pressure on Pyongyang to stop its nuclear missile program is misguided and futile."